yingchao-zhu/sparkjava-mongodb-mlab-tutorial/README.md

 ```
 __!!!
 IMPORTANT !!!__

-Make sure that to add the following to your .gitignore!
+Make sure to run the following to add ```.env``` to your .gitignore!
 This way our secret credentials won't be pushed into our GitHub repos.
 ```
 echo ".env" >> .gitignore
 ```